 This is a contributed post.
 Please refer to my disclosure for more information.

-Please note this post may contain affiliate links.
+Note this post may contain affiliate links.
 Please refer to my disclosure for more information.

 Reason #1: You’ve believed the hype that it’s “all just a numbers game”

-100 high quality visitors will drive you more sales than 1000 low quality visitors
+100 high-quality visitors will drive you more sales than 1000 low-quality visitors

 Reason #2: Customers don’t understand what you are offering